 Bring a small backpack or the like as storage space is minimal.
 You’ll need comfortable clothes, hat, water bottle sunglasses, swimming attire, flip flops, sunscreen, and a towel.
 In winter months something warmer as well as the wind can be quite cold.
 You’ll also need some cash for onboard purchases.

 Are food and drinks provided?

-Depending on the tour, your fare might include a gourmet lunch box.
+Depending on the tour, your fare might include an Island style hot lunch.
 On top of this we’ll always provide plenty of water to refill your water bottles.
 Drinks and snacks are available for purchase on the boats – cash only please as we may not have data reception out on the bay.

 Do you cater for special dietary needs?